Social-Betterment/QuADE/PRD.md

 If the "Delete" button is pressed, then a Transaction will be created using with Delete Row calls for the row $id's in the current query.
 The Delete button will be disabled.
 A  circular progress indicator will be displayed and the text "Transaction Running".
 It will end with text displaying "Transaction Complete" or "Transaction Cancelled".
 Do this in a modal dialog.
 Have a button to Cancel (or Close if the process is finished/failed).
 Disable the button if it is in a state that you can't stop.

 Disable this Mass Delete feature in a feature flag in the code.

+## STEP 12:

+For @lib/models/config.dart and @lib/pages/configs_page.dart add a 'Plan' property with the following possible settings and descriptions "Free Plan: 100 operations per transaction, Pro Plan: 1000 operations per transaction, Scale Plan: 2500 operations per transaction".
+Adjust the transaction in @lib/pages/find_and_replace_page.dart to batch the transaction by the limit set by the plan (100, 1000, 2500).
+Apply the same batching technique to the mass delete transaction @lib/pages/table_page.dart

+## STEP 13:

+At the end of the config cards, add a note "Due to geographic, legal, and security settings, API keys might not across regions.
+In that case build your own QuADE from source.
+This server is in Frankfurt, Germany.".
+Make sure the text wraps on small screens.